 Sepsis is a medical emergency and requires immediate, specialized medical care.
 Once thought to be a form of blood poisoning, doctors now know this life-threatening condition is the body's overwhelming immune response to a bacterial, viral or fungal infection.
 According to the CDC, at least 1.7 million American adults develop sepsis annually.
 Here’s how to recognize and prevent sepsis.

 Like heart attack and stroke, sepsis must be caught and treated quickly.
-According to Nurse Murray, every hour that a septic patient goes without antibiotics, their chance of death increases nearly eight percent.
+According to the Sepsis Alliance, every hour that a septic patient goes without antibiotics, their chance of death increases nearly eight percent.
 Because many of the symptoms of sepsis are the same for many other conditions, it can be hard to recognize in its early stages.
-If someone has an infection that's not getting better or a wound that won’t heal or any of the signs and symptoms of sepsis below, call 911 or go to the closest ER.
+If someone has an infection that’s not getting better, a wound that won’t heal or any of the signs and symptoms of sepsis below, call 911 or go to the closest ER.

 - Rapid heart rate or weak pulse

 - Shortness of breath; rapid, shallow breathing

 Sepsis can affect anyone at any age, regardless of physical fitness.
 However, some people are at increased risk, including:

 - Adults 65 and older